agile-learning-institute/mongodb_configurator_spa/README.md

 # Install dependencies
 npm install

-# start the API and a testing database in containers
+# start the API and a testing database in containers.
 npm run api

 # Start development server (requires API on localhost:8081)